veith4f/digits-recognizer/README.md

 # digits-recognizer
-this is an evaluation of kubeflow. that creates a digit recognizer model working on images. tested to work on kubeflow v1.9.1 with mnist.npz.
+this is an evaluation of kubeflow. creates a digit recognizer model working on images. tested to work on kubeflow v1.9.1 with mnist.npz.

 ## deploying kubeflow
 step 1